 - We are living in the middle of a pandemic, and it’s oftentimes better to be safe than sorry.
 LED light therapy at home won’t put you at any risk of infection.

 - In-office visits admittedly do not take a long time.
 But that doesn’t include the time and effort spent to travel there.
 Investing in LED light treatment tools to use at home can be great for an on-the-go lifestyle, and you can use them whenever you see fit.
-At-home treatments usually last for only 20 minutes, but be sure to check the manufacturer’s specific instructions.
+At-home treatments like red light therapy beds usually last for only 20 minutes, but be sure to check the manufacturer’s specific instructions.

 Is it Safe?
 What are possible Side Effects?